 Although straintronic switching is alluring because of the possibility of very low energy consumption, it is beset with many challenges.
 An elliptical nanomagnetic element is non-volatile because there is an internal energy barrier in the nanomagnet that prevents the magnetization from randomly and spontaneously flipping between the two stable orientations due to thermal perturbations.
 This energy barrier is due to shape anisotropy of the nanomagnet (the elliptical cross-section).
-In order to have adequate thermal stability, the energy barrier needs to be at least 1 eV (= 40 kT at room temperature; k = Boltzmann constant and T = absolute temperature), so the probability of random switching is $exp[-E_b/kT] = e^{-40}$ , where $E_b$ is the energy barrier.
-In fact, nanomagnets in MTJ memory cells (both hard and soft layers) are actually designed with energy barriers of 60 kT or more.
+In order to have adequate thermal stability, the energy barrier needs to be at least 1 eV (= 40 kT at room temperature; k = Boltzmann constant and k = absolute temperature), so the probability of random switching is $\exp[-E_b/kT] = e^{-40}$, where k = Boltzmann is the energy barrier.
+In fact, nanomagnets in MTJ memory cells (both hard and soft layers) are actually designed with energy barriers of k = Boltzmann and soft layers) are actually designed with energy barriers of k = Boltzmann the probability of random switching is exp[-k = Boltzmann].

-For stress to be able to switch the magnetization of a magnetostrictive nanomagnet, the stress anisotropy energy has to exceed the barrier energy, i.e., $(3/2)\lambda\omega\sigma > E_b$ , where $\lambda$ is the magnetostriction coefficient of the magnetostrictive nanomagnet, $\omega$ is its volume and $\sigma$ is the stress generated in it.
+For stress to be able to switch the magnetization of a magnetostrictive nanomagnet, the stress anisotropy energy has to exceed the barrier energy, i.e., $(3/2)\lambda\omega\sigma > E_b$, where λ is the magnetostriction coefficient of the magnetostrictive nanomagnet, ω is its volume and σ is the stress generated in it.
 We cannot make the nanomagnet volume too large without adversely affecting the scaling.
 We cannot generate too much stress either, and even if we could, we would prefer not to since generating a larger stress consumes larger energy.
 Therefore, our only option is to seek out materials that have very large magnetostriction.
-Elemental magnets like Co and Ni have magnetostriction coefficient $\lambda$ of the order of 30 ppm while alloys like GaFe or Terfenol-D have much higher magnetostriction (Terfenol-D: 600 ppm).
+Elemental magnets like Co and Ni have magnetostriction coefficient \(\lambda \) of the order of 30 ppm while alloys like GaFe or Terfenol-D have much higher magnetostriction (Terfenol-D: 600 ppm).
 It is very difficult to switch the magnetization of Co or Ni nanomagnets with stress because of their low magnetostriction.
 In fact, stress anisotropy can be viewed as an effective magnetic field for switching and this effective field in Co or Ni nanomagnets will be only ~30 Oe, which may not be enough to flip the magnetization by overcoming an energy barrier of 1 eV or more [29].
 Terfenol-D would seem to be a better choice, but there are two spoilers.
 First, Terfenol-D will have multiple phases and not all are highly magnetostrictive; getting the right phase is a materials challenge.
 Second, it has been claimed recently that when Terfenol-D nanomagnets fabricated on a piezoelectric layer are stressed and their magnetizations begin to rotate, the direct magnetostriction effect produces a back action on the piezoelectric which reduces the stress generated [30].
-This effect is negligible for low magnetostriction materials like Co and Ni, but prominent for high magnetostriction materials like FeGa and Terfenol-D. All this is discouraging since it tells us that straintronics, no matter how alluring, is a difficult feat.
+This effect is negligible for low magnetostriction materials like Co and Ni, but prominent for high magnetostriction materials like FeGa and Terfenol-D. All of this is discouraging since it tells us that straintronics, no matter how alluring, is a difficult feat.
 One has to overcome material challenges and innovate strategies to ameliorate the back action in highly magntostrictive materials in order to be able to switch reliably with straintronics.
 Most experiments on straintronic switching (of Co nanomagnets) have shown poor switching statistics (small fraction of an ensemble of nanomagnets switching successfully under stress) [29].
-The situation does not improve much with FeGa [31], either because of the back action or because of the poor material quality that spawns pinning sites for the magnetization and hinders it from rotating.
+The situation does not improve much with FeGa [31] either because of the back action or because of the poor material quality that spawns pinning sites for the magnetization and hinders it from rotating.
 These materials challenges are daunting and may take many years to handle.